akiyks/linux/Documentation/filesystems/f2fs.rst

 			 on synchronous garbage collection running in background.
 			 Default value for this option is on.
 So garbage collection is on by default. gc_merge		 When background_gc is on, this option can be enabled to let background GC thread to handle foreground GC requests, it can eliminate the sluggish issue caused by slow foreground GC operation when GC is triggered from a process with limited I/O and CPU resources. nogc_merge		 Disable GC merge feature. disable_roll_forward	 Disable the roll-forward recovery routine norecovery		 Disable the roll-forward recovery routine, mounted read- only (i.e., -o ro,disable_roll_forward) discard/nodiscard	 Enable/disable real-time discard in f2fs, if discard is enabled, f2fs will issue discard/TRIM commands when a segment is cleaned. heap/no_heap		 Deprecated. nouser_xattr		 Disable Extended User Attributes.
 Note: xattr is enabled by default if CONFIG_F2FS_FS_XATTR is selected. noacl			 Disable POSIX Access Control List.
 Note: acl is enabled by default if CONFIG_F2FS_FS_POSIX_ACL is selected. active_logs=%u		 Support configuring the number of active logs.
 In the current design, f2fs supports only 2, 4, and 6 logs.
 			 Default number is 6.
  disable_ext_identify	 Disable the extension list configured by mkfs, so f2fs
 			 is not aware of cold files such as media files. inline_xattr		 Enable the inline xattrs feature. noinline_xattr		 Disable the inline xattrs feature. inline_xattr_size=%u	 Support configuring inline xattr size, it depends on flexible inline xattr feature. inline_data		 Enable the inline data feature: Newly created small (<~3.4k) files can be written into inode block. inline_dentry		 Enable the inline dir feature: data in newly created directory entries can be written into inode block.
 The space of inode block which is used to store inline dentries is limited to ~3.4k. noinline_dentry	 Disable the inline dentry feature. flush_merge		 Merge concurrent cache_flush commands as much as possible to eliminate redundant command issues.
 If the underlying device handles the cache_flush command relatively slowly, recommend to enable this option. nobarrier		 This option can be used if underlying storage guarantees its cached data should be written to the novolatile area.
 			 If this option is set, no cache_flush commands are issued but f2fs still guarantees the write ordering of all the data writes. barrier		 If this option is set, cache_flush commands are allowed to be issued. fastboot		 This option is used when a system wants to reduce mount time as much as possible, even though normal performance can be sacrificed. extent_cache		 Enable an extent cache based on rb-tree, it can cache as many as extent which map between contiguous logical address and physical address per inode, resulting in increasing the cache hit ratio.
-Set by default. noextent_cache		 Disable an extent cache based on rb-tree explicitly, see the above extent_cache mount option. noinline_data		 Disable the inline data feature, inline data feature is enabled by default. data_flush		 Enable data flushing before checkpoint in order to persist data of regular and symlink. reserve_root=%d		 Support configuring reserved space which is used for allocation from a privileged user with specified uid or gid, unit: 4KB, the default limit is 12.5% of user blocks. reserve_node=%d		 Support configuring reserved nodes which are used for allocation from a privileged user with specified uid or gid, the default limit is 12.5% of all nodes. resuid=%d		 The user ID which may use the reserved blocks and nodes. resgid=%d		 The group ID which may use the reserved blocks and nodes. fault_injection=%d	 Enable fault injection in all supported types with specified injection rate. fault_type=%d		 Support configuring fault injection type, should be enabled with fault_injection option, fault type value is shown below, it supports single or combined type.
+Set by default. noextent_cache		 Disable an extent cache based on rb-tree explicitly, see the above extent_cache mount option. noinline_data		 Disable the inline data feature, inline data feature is enabled by default. data_flush		 Enable data flushing before checkpoint in order to persist data of regular and symlink. reserve_root=%d	 Support configuring reserved space which is used for allocation from a privileged user with specified uid or gid, unit: 4KB, the default limit is 0.2% of user blocks. resuid=%d		 The user ID which may use the reserved blocks. resgid=%d		 The group ID which may use the reserved blocks. fault_injection=%d	 Enable fault injection in all supported types with specified injection rate. fault_type=%d		 Support configuring fault injection type, should be enabled with fault_injection option, fault type value is shown below, it supports single or combined type.